Skip to main content

 If any of the above situations are true for you, these are things you can share with your partner that share your fears and needs.
 That way, you’re giving your partner a chance to address your fears and needs, rather than pushing them away with threats of leaving that you don’t actually want.

-Even if you realize the real message behind communicating that you want a divorce, it can be difficult to find the vulnerability to share it!
+Even if you realize the real message behind threatening divorce, it can be difficult to find the vulnerability to share it!
 This is where a couples therapist can help.
 The more that partners are able to identify and share what they really need and feel, the more connection can grow.
 If you need help figuring out ways to improve your communication with your partner to avoid the miscommunication game, our Denver couples counselors can help.

 Schedule Appointment